hide-kawabata/traf/README.md

 The above command creates a directory named `prooftree-0.13`.

-2. Put additional files and a patch file in src into `prooftree-0.13` directory.
+2. Put additional files and a patch file in `src` into `prooftree-0.13`.

     ```
     $ cp <files in src> ./prooftree-0.13